Code-Institute-Submissions/physics-code/README.md

   - Headings are all coloured in a dark crimson #85144b and is set as a colour opposite of the darker blue background
   - All paragraph text uses the font family Ubuntu also falling back to Sans Serif should Ubuntu fail to load.
 The font was first discovered at
     [Google Fonts](https://fonts.google.com/specimen/Ubuntu?query=Ubuntu)
-  - Fonts were chosen for thier clarity and ease to read even though the font styling was unique but with subtle boldness
+  - Fonts were chosen for thier clarity and ease to read even though the font styling was subtly unique but retained boldness and perspicuousness
-  - The navbar text uses Raleway and also falls back to Sans Serif should Raleway fail to load.
-The font was also discovered at
+  - Navbar text uses Raleway and also falls back to Sans Serif should Raleway fail to load.
+The font was also discovered at [Google Fonts](https://fonts.google.com/specimen/Raleway?query=Raleway)
-    [Google Fonts](https://fonts.google.com/specimen/Raleway?query=Raleway)